 The joint-degree program is intended for students who wish to obtain a research degree in an established Ph.D. program.
 Participating in the M.D./Ph.D.
-Program are the School of Public Health and the departments of Biomedical Engineering; Cell Biology; Cellular and Molecular Physiology; Chemistry; Experimental Pathology; Genetics; Immunobiology; Medical Anthropology; Microbiology; Molecular Biophysics and Biochemistry; Molecular, Cellular, and Developmental Biology; Neurobiology; Neuroscience; and Pharmacology.
-Students interested in taking the joint degree in another department may do so, provided they can work out, in advance, a program that is approved by the department concerned, the director of the M.D./Ph.D.
-Program, the dean of the School of Medicine, and the dean of the Graduate School.
+Program are the School of Public Health, the Interdepartmental Neuroscience Program, and the departments of Biomedical Engineering; Cell Biology; Cellular and Molecular Physiology; Chemistry; Experimental Pathology; Genetics; History of Science and Medicine; Immunobiology; Medical Anthropology; Microbiology; Molecular Biophysics and Biochemistry; Molecular, Cellular, and Developmental Biology; Neuroscience; and Pharmacology.
+Students interested in taking the joint degree in another department may be able to do so, provided they can work out, in advance, a program that is approved by the department concerned, the director of the M.D./Ph.D.
+Program, the dean of the School of Medicine, and the dean of the Graduate School of Arts and Sciences.

 Applicants to the M.D./Ph.D.
 Program should be U.S. citizens or permanent residents.
 Applications by foreign nationals will be considered on a case-by-case basis.
-All applicants selected for admission currently receive support from the program for stipend, tuition, and health fees for a maximum of five years.
+All applicants selected for admission currently receive support from the program for stipend, tuition, and health fees.
 Funding is provided largely by the Medical Scientist Training Program (MSTP), a grant provided from the National Institute of General Medical Sciences.
 Continuing in the program is contingent on satisfactory progress in both the School of Medicine and the Graduate School.
 The average length of time students spend completing the requirements for the M.D./Ph.D.
-Program is seven and one-half to eight years.
+Program is seven to eight years.